Otitis externaSee all parts of this guide Hide guide parts

 Complications of otitis externa are uncommon, but some can be very serious.

-One rare complication of otitis externa is malignant otitis externa, which is where an infection spreads from the ear canal into the surrounding bone.
+One rare complication of otitis externa is necrotising otitis externa, which is where an infection spreads from the ear canal into the surrounding bone.

 This requires prompt treatment with antibiotics and sometimes surgery, as it can be fatal if left untreated.